 The interviewer also is trying to get a sense of who you are and how you might fit into the company culture.
 Smart candidates use an initial interview as an opportunity to learn more about the employer as well.

 In some respects it’s like a first date: each party is evaluating whether or not he or she wants to take the relationship further.

-If you make it through the initial screening interview, you’ll probably be scheduled for a more in-depth phone conversation or, in some cases, an interview via Skype.
+If you make it through the initial screening interview, you’ll probably be scheduled for a more in-depth conversation via phone or video.

 On the surface, virtual interviews seem like they are easier than in person.
 You don’t have to sneak out of the office for several hours for a half-hour interview.
 You don’t have to worry about finding the office.